mpdf/mpdf.github.io/paging/using-page.md

 Three values for the <span class="parameter">size</span> property set the page box to the same size as the sheet:

-<code>auto</code>
+`auto`

-&nbsp;&nbsp;&nbsp; The page box will be set to the size and orientation of the target sheet.
+    The page box will be set to the size and orientation of the target sheet.

-<code>landscape</code>
+`landscape`

-&nbsp;&nbsp;&nbsp; Overrides the target's orientation.
+    Overrides the target's orientation.
 The page box is the same size as the target, and the longer sides are horizontal.

-<code>portrait</code>
+`portrait`

-&nbsp;&nbsp;&nbsp; Overrides the target's orientation.
+    Overrides the target's orientation.
 The page box is the same size as the target, and the shorter sides are horizontal.

 The header and footer names refer to named headers/footers set in your document.